alanreidt/resume/README.md

-### Hello there 👋
+### Who am I?
+Hello, there.
 My actual name is Anton Shvedov, but you can call me Alan Reid.
 I'm a Frontend Developer, living in Moscow.

 I've been around the Web for several years, first as a hobby, now struggling to turn it into a career.
 There have been ups and downs along the way, but all of them have given me a solid understanding that Frontend Development is my true passion.